EvansNjgna/Frontend-Technical-Test/README.md

-# Frontend-Technical-Test
+# Frontend-Development-Technical-Test

-## AlienSoft Product Management App
+## Product Management App

 A modern, responsive product management dashboard built with **Vue 3**, **Pinia**, and **Tailwind CSS**.
 This application demonstrates a complete CRUD workflow for product management using the public DummyJSON API.